VajraK/Moneytree-Tracking-Bot/README.md

 # Moneytree Tracking Bot

-The Moneytree Tracking Bot is a Python-based tool that monitors Ethereum blockchain transactions for specific addresses.
+The Moneytree Tracking Bot (MTB) is a Python-based tool that monitors Ethereum blockchain transactions for specific addresses.
 It sends transaction details to a designated Telegram chat.
 The bot can detect and report on transactions involving monitored addresses, including transaction actions such as token swaps.

 ![MTP](images/MTB.png)